 A project I was involved in was boosted by a Kickstarter campaign when it collected money from generous strangers for production costs.
 Immediately after production and during the early stages of editing, the project creator (and writer/director) abandoned the project and disappeared, ignoring all requests for updates from donors, cast, and crew.
 I felt embarrassed to be associated with something that asked for money and then rudely neglected the donors that made the project possible — even more embarrassed when the project they supported was inexplicably forsaken.
 When the donors’ reasonable requests for updates went ignored on the Kickstarter page, I decided to post my own open letter to them in the same comments section with the hope of offering some kind of closure, inadequate as it may be.
 I am posting that response here in the event that the Kickstarter page is ever deleted.

-Posted by Kevin Herrmann on July 8, 2013
+The following was posted by Kevin Herrmann on July 8, 2013 in the comments section of the Kickstarter page.

 To the supportive backers of this Kickstarter project, “Fallout: The Waste” —